I get a lot of similar questions so in the interests of preserving inbox and sanity, here are some answers.

 I made a bunch of webcomics friends in high school, which led me to reading more independent comics like JTHM and Finder.
 I read Craig Thompson’s Blankets and that single-handedly made me pick up a brush and start inking with that.
 Some of my favorite cartoonists right now are Jillian Tamaki, Eleanor Davis, Drew Weing, and Kate Beaton.

 Check this out.
 All the drawing secrets revealed.

 As for writing, Anya started out as a character I came up with for the Belle and Sebastian anthology Image put out a few years ago.
-I wound up bailing on that story (it was not very good) but I really liked drawing that character with her fat little legs and cigarettes.
+I wound up abandoning that story (it was not very good) but I really liked drawing that character with her chubby legs and cigarettes.
 She floated around nameless for a while, until I read The Wind-Up Bird Chronicles and decided she ought to fall down a well.
 The rest was written like everything else gets written: pulled out of whatever weird space ideas come from, a weird mishmash of my own life and made-up stuff.
 A lot of it is based on my feelings about my Russian heritage as a young person.